 Here’s a local bistro on the Chantenay side of town, like you’d like to find everywhere!
 Karine Roujanski was born for the hospitality trade, welcoming everyone with an infectious energy, in the warm and lively atmosphere of this place.
 Amid a décor featuring flea-market finds, and touches of yellow and scraped stone, it serves consistently well-executed, market-fresh cuisine.
 Karine also advises some fantastic bottles to wash everything down.
 Small terrace in summer.
 Booking recommended.

 In his cool gastro den in the heart of the city, Guillaume Maccotta and his team make it a point of honour to source the finest produce for the creation of Lamaccotte’s divine dishes.
 The interior also reflects the commitment to fine dining, with a soft, luminous décor, designed by architects Les Rapporteuses.
-Every day, chef Maxime Fillaut (previously of La Mare aux Oiseaux and Le Clarence) creates an elegant and minimalist cuisine, without forgetting the generosity that characterises the duo at the helm.
+Every day, the chef creates an elegant and minimalist cuisine, without forgetting the generosity that characterises the duo at the helm.
 Excellent list of small production wines.

 After working in some of Europe’s finest kitchens and aboard the Orient Express, Frédéric Chiron returned to his home port of Nantes in 2015.
 Just like the delicious tasting little grey shrimp whose name the restaurant bears, you’ll quickly become fond of this intimate address, tucked away in a little alleyway near Place Graslin.
 With gastronomic cooking and presentation, value for money and attentive service, it has everything you need for a great time.
 Well-chosen wine list.